How long does it take?

 How much does it cost?

-If you refer yourself or are referred to our service through an NHS medical professional the fee for your assessment would be £50.00.
+If you refer yourself, the fee for your assessment would be £50.00.
+If you are referred to our service through an NHS medical professional there is no charge.
 A case manager referral has a £150.00 fee.

 Do I need to prepare anything before I come for the assessment?

 No, but the regulations regarding eyesight mean that you need to be able to read a vehicle registration plate at a distance of 20 metres in good daylight, either with or without glasses.

 It will be necessary for you to demonstrate this at the beginning of your driving assessment.
 If you cannot do this it will mean that the assessment cannot go ahead, so it is best that you check you can meet these requirements prior to attending.

 A list of regular medication.

 Driving licence, If you do not have one please bring proof of entitlement to drive.